Mukhtiar Chadha

 Mukhtiar Chadha is a Punjabi romantic comedy film starring Diljit Dosanjh and Oshin Brar.
-The film is directed and written by Director Gifty while it is produced by Ohri Productions & Wahid Sandhar Showbiz and by presentation of Eros International.
+The film was directed and written by Director Gifty while it was produced by Ohri Productions & Wahid Sandhar Showbiz and by presentation of Eros International.
 The other roles are done by Yashpal Sharma, Kiran Juneja, Vikash Kumar, Jaswant Rathore and Rajasthani comedian Khayali.
-Dialogues of the film are written by Raman k Jangwal & Manoj Sabberwal.
+Dialogues of the film were written by Raman k Jangwal & Manoj Sabberwal.